When it comes to going to parties and meeting new people, sometimes it’s the little things that can be the most awkward and nerve-wracking.

 Handshakes matter just as much at parties as they do at job interviews.
 It’s important to know that not all handshakes are created equal.

 While most advice focuses on the firmness of your handshake and hiding nervous cues such as shaky hands and sweaty palms, people rarely consider the angle of the handshake.
 Have you ever reached out to someone and they flipped your hand up?
 This is a very dominant gesture.
 When people with alpha personalities want to assert authority, they may tend to flip people’s hands up in handshakes.
 Whether they are aware of it or not, their brain subconsciously knows that when they place their hand on top when shaking someone’s hand it makes the other person feel less powerful.
 Another dominant handshake is when one person pulls the other person’s hand so hard that they are forced to come closer and slightly lose their balance.

 Here’s an example of what that looks like:

-Rather than doing one of the dominant displays or letting someone do them to you, go for a nice, equal handshake where neither you nor the person you’re speaking to has the upper hand.
+Rather than engaging in one of the dominant displays, or letting someone do one of them to you, go for a nice, equal handshake where neither you nor the person you’re speaking to has the upper hand.
 Doing this is simple: